roibuzaglo202/WebSDKJS-Interview/README.md

 # Technical Interview

-This repository contains a series of JavaScript coding exercises designed to assess your programming skills.
-Please follow the instructions below to complete the exercises and submit your solutions.
+This repository contains JavaScript coding exercises designed to assess your programming skills.
+Please follow the instructions I've included below to complete the exercises and submit your solutions.

 ### Prepare your workstation

 [Ensure your workstation is ready](https://gist.github.com/roibuzaglo202/9249a9dcbe15043d35699da36095fa06)

-### Getting Started
+### The exercise

 1. Clone this repository to your local machine.
-2. Navigate to tests folder and complete the tasks as described in the `README.md` file.

-### Submission

-After completing all exercises:

-1. Send the `calculateDiscount.test.js` file to `roi.buzaglo@evinced.com`
+2. Follow up the instructions described [here](tests/README.MD)
+3. At the end of the session, send only the `calculateDiscount.test.js` file to this email `roi.buzaglo@evinced.com` in a zip file with the password `Evinced!` (To avoid spam security)

 ### Important Notes